php-fig/fig-standards/proposed/package-oriented-autoloader.md

 The example implementations MUST NOT be regarded as part of the specification;
 they are examples only.
 Class loaders MAY contain additional features and MAY differ in how they are implemented.
-As long as a class loader adheres to the rules set forth in the specification above they MUST be considered compatible with this PSR.
+As long as a class loader adheres to the rules set forth in the specification they MUST be considered compatible with this PSR.

 ### Example: Project-Specific Implementation

-The following is one possible project-specific implementation of the above specification.
+The following is one possible project-specific implementation of the specification.

 ```php